First extraction of the proton mass radius and scattering length $\left|\alpha_{\rho^0 p}\right| $ from $\rho^0$

-Moreover, it is also clear that the total width of rho meson is larger than that of other traditional vector mesons, and how much this affects the extracted results requires more theoretical studies.
-Our results should provide an indispensable numerical reference for subsequent research in this area.
-Moreover, due to the the large error of SAPHIR data we use, more high-precision experimental measurement data is very much needed, which can not only be realized in the JLab experiment \cite{GlueX:2019mkq}, but also within the capabilities of EicC and US-EIC facility \cite{Accardi:2012qut,Anderle:2021wcy}.
+Our results should provide an important numerical reference for subsequent research in this area.
+Moreover, because of the large error in the SAPHIR data we used, more high-precision experimental measurement data is very much needed, which can be realized in the JLab experiment \cite{CLAS:2001zxv}.